triss90/Gridder/README.md

 **New**

 - Add complete new masonry grid option
+- Add support for reverse ordering on all breakpoints.

 **Improvements**

 - Optimize readability of src for better costumization
 - Change the default "huge" breakpoint from 125em to 122em
+- Add shorthand for masonry classes.

 ### v2.1.1